Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 - [UniswapV2Pair.sol](https://github.com/Uniswap/uniswap-v2-core/blob/master/contracts/UniswapV2Pair.sol), which implements core swapping and liquidity provision functionality
 - [UniswapV2Factory.sol](https://github.com/Uniswap/uniswap-v2-core/blob/master/contracts/UniswapV2Factory.sol), which deploys [UniswapV2Pair.sol](https://github.com/Uniswap/uniswap-v2-core/blob/master/contracts/UniswapV2Pair.sol) contracts for any ERC20 token/ERC20 token pair

 **Core is minimalist in design, removing all logic that is not strictly necessary to secure liquidity stored in its pools.** Logic related to trader security or ease-of-use must be implemented in external helper contracts.
-Since external helpers can be improved and replaced without needing to migrate liquidity, **this improves on the flexibility and modularity of Uniswap.**
+Since external helpers can be improved and replaced without needing to migrate liquidity, **this improves on the flexibility and modularity of the Uniswap protocol.**

 [Uniswap V2 Periphery](https://github.com/Uniswap/uniswap-v2-periphery) (periphery) is an initial set of helpers, including: